MartinThoma/MartinThoma.github.io/_posts/2011-11-10-python-generators.md

 ---
 Python has a quite mighty tool: Generators.

-Generators help you to program interators.
+Generators help you to program iterators.
 They look almost like normal functions, but they have yield as a special keyword. yield is used instead of return.

-Imagine you wanted to display n fibonacci numbers.
+Imagine you wanted to display n Fibonacci numbers.
 This could be your normal approach:

 {% highlight python %}#!/usr/bin/python
 # -*- coding: utf-8 -*-